xdit-project/mochi-xdit/README.md

-# mochi-xdit: Faster Parallel Inference of Mochi-preview Video Generation Model with xDiT
+# mochi-xdit: Reducing the Inference Latency by 3.54X Compare to the Official Open Souce Implementation!

 This repository provides an accelerated way to delpoy the Video Generation Model [Mochi 1](https://github.com/genmoai/models) using Unified Sequence Parallelism provided by [xDiT](https://github.com/xdit-project/xDiT).